IBAnimatable/IBAnimatable/README.md

 | rotate | CGFloat | rotation of the UI element in degrees.
 Default value is `CGFloat.NaN`, value is from 0 to 360 |

 #### `ShadowDesignable`
-Drop shadow of the UI element, it is popular in Material Design
+Drop shadow of the UI element, it is popular in Material Design.
+These properties are not able to render in IB correctly, it maybe a bug of IB.

 | Property name | Data type | Remark |
 | ------------- |:-------------:| ----- |